Online Privacy is a Lie, Fascism is Bad, All Travel is Political, and Other Lessons from the Internet - nerd's eye view

 A handful of well-meaning folk contacted me, on the Facebook thread and off, to suggest I was out of line for sharing a private photo.
 Sure, that’s the problem here.
 Other folks suggested I should have taken my objections to the source via the back channels, as though that would make any difference at all.

-It’s noteworthy that the few people who messaged me were white men who are not American.
+It’s noteworthy that the few people who messaged me were primarily white men who are not American or don’t live in the US.
 I wonder if they did not understand the sheer monstrosity of Bannon, a critical strategist behind the Muslim travel ban and the executive chairman of the anti-Semitic, misogynist, white supremacist website, Breitbart News.
 I had one conversation with a friend who suggested that Bannon might be analogous with Nigel Farage, the British politician behind the xenophobia fueled Brexit policy.
 I’m not sure Farage is quite as a bad as Bannon, though I wouldn’t rush to get an airport snap with Farage, either.

 But hey, If a person doesn’t want a photo shared, even if they don’t ask me themselves, I’ll respect that and take it down.
 We’re left with my description of the photo, yielding the same results.
 I assumed these take-down requests were coming indirectly from the blogger anyway because, as one person told me, he was “upset he was being dragged so badly in your thread.”
 My private thread, though I will be the first to admit that I knew he would see the contents, someone would send him screenshots.
 Social media is a sieve, not a safe.